Feedback Print Email

 Click here to leave this section and learn more about leveraging employer commitment to affordable homes for their workers.

 Use existing resources creatively.
-Communities can figure out ways to stretch the resources they have to go further.
+Communities can figure out ways to stretch their resources to go further.
 One strategy, implemented with great success in some jurisdictions, is recycling downpayment assistance.
-Instead of cash grants to families, downpayment assistance is structured as forgivable loans or as silent second mortgages that are repaid when the home is sold.
-To further preserve the buying power of public subsidies, in some places, communities receive a share of the price appreciation upon the sale of a home, in addition to their initial investment.
-All are ways to ensure limited grant money can reach more families.
+Instead of cash grants to families, downpayment assistance is structured as forgivable loans or as silent second mortgages that are repaid when the home is sold or refinanced and the money goes back into a pool to assist other homebuyers.
+To further extend and enlarge the buying power of public subsidies, in some places, communities receive a share of the price appreciation upon the sale of a home, in addition to their initial investment.
+All are ways to ensure limited money can reach more families.
 Click on one of these links to leave this section and learn more about recycling downpayment assistance and shared equity homeownership.

 Recognize it's not all about money.
 Not all housing initiatives require money.
 Communities can enact policies that provide incentives to the private market to create more housing.
 Donating public land or facilities for conversion to homes by private or nonprofit developers is one option.
+When land costs are taken out of the development financial equation, affordable housing can often become feasible.
 Making the permitting and approval process less time consuming can help builders and owners move forward with plans to build or rehabilitate homes.
-Rezoning parts of the jurisdiction for housing or implementing inclusionary zoning policies are other possibilities that do not require dollars per se.
+Rezoning parts of the jurisdiction for housing, increasing allowable densities, or implementing inclusionary zoning policies are other possibilities that do not require dollars per se.
 Click on one of these links to leave this section and learn more about strategies for reducing red tape, expanding development opportunities or inclusionary zoning.

 back to the top